-Approximately 10 to 40 percent of the population deal suffer from some level of sciatic back pain.
-Plus, according to the US Census bureau, the average commute for Americans is almost 30 minutes (totaling an hour a day).
+Approximately 10 to 40 per cent of the population deal suffers from some level of sciatic back pain.
+Plus, according to the US Census Bureau, the average commute for Americans is almost 30 minutes (totalling an hour a day).

 That’s millions of people spending WAY too much time feeling uncomfortable while driving in their car.